viascom/spring-boot-starter-maintenance/README.md

 ### Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md) file.

-🙏 If you like LeakCanary you can show support by starring ⭐ this repository.
+🙏 If you like spring-boot-starter-maintenance  you can show support by starring ⭐ this repository.

 ### License